-Along with the initial genotype-phenotype association studies, protecting the privacy of participating individuals emerged as an important issue.
-Several studies addressed the problem of detecting whether an individual, with known genotype, has participated in a study11.
-As study participants choose to remain anonymous, the detection of an individual raises privacy concerns12–15 by revealing their existence in the study cohort.
+Protecting the privacy of participating individuals emerged as an important issue in genotype-phenotype association studies.
+Several studies addressed the problem of detecting whether an individual, with known genotype, has participated in a study11 which raises privacy concerns12–15.
 We refer to these systematic breaches as “detection of a genome in a mixture” attacks (Supplementary Fig. 1).
 However, as the number and size of phenotype and genotype datasets increase, the detection of individuals in them will be irrelevant since any individual will already have their genotype or phenotype information stored in a dataset, i.e., participation will already be known.
 This opens up a new route to breaching privacy: An adversary can now aim at cross-referencing multiple, seemingly independent, genotype and phenotype datasets and pinpointing an individual to characterize her sensitive phenotypes.
-It is most certain that as personal genomics gains more prominence, e.g. large genotype and phenotype data are used in medicine, the attackers will focus on gaining access to these data, then aim at linking different datasets in order to reveal sensitive information.
+It is most certain that as personal genomics gains more prominence, the attackers will aim at linking different datasets in order to reveal sensitive information.
 We will refer to these attacks as “linking attacks”4,5.
 One well-known example of these is the attack that matched the entries in Netflix Prize Database and the Internet Movie Database16.
 For research purposes, Netflix released an anonymized dataset of movie ratings of thousands of viewers.
 This dataset was assumed to be secure as the viewer’s names were removed.
 However, Narayanan et al used the Internet Movie Database, in which the identities of many users are public but only some of their movie choices are available, and linked it to the Netflix dataset.
 This revealed the identities and personal movie preference information of many users in the Netflix dataset.
 This attack is underpinned by the fact that both Netflix and the Internet Movie Database host millions of individuals and any individual who is in one dataset is very likely to be in the other dataset.
-As the size and number of the genotype and phenotype datasets increase, the number of potentially linkable datasets will increase, which can render similar scenarios a reality in genomic privacy (Supplementary Note).
+As the size and number of the genotype and phenotype datasets increase, the number of potentially linkable datasets will increase (Supplementary Note).

 RESULTS